The commission you pay a realtor isn’t the same for every homeowner selling a house.

 Here’s what’s important…

-It helps you understand how your bottom line can be impacted when selling a house with an agent.
+Because it will help you understand how your bottom line can be impacted when selling a house with an agent.

 That’s exactly what this article will do.